adambarbary/mogtemp/README.md

 - Piezo type speaker - connected to speaker port.
 - JST 1.25 pitch female connectors in 2P and 5P wire.
 - Case Design - Aura Smart Weather Display - [(https://makerworld.com/en/models/1382304-aura-smart-weather-forecast-display#profileId-1430951)]

-  **NOTE**: One wire temperature probes need to be identified.
-Use the OneWire_identifier to obtain these.
-Add your identifiers in place of my own in the code.
-  Look for the Temperature Sensors section, and the thermOne ... thermFour

 If you update the dash, and you start to receive compile errors, change the following.
 In eez-flow.cpp, change: